NVIDIA/TensorRT-LLM/benchmarks/cpp/README.md

-# Benchmark for C++ Runtime
+# Benchmark C++ Runtime

-This document explains how to benchmark the models supported by TensorRT-LLM on a single GPU, a single node with multiple GPUs or multiple nodes with multiple GPUs.
+This document explains how to benchmark the models supported by TensorRT-LLM on a single GPU, a single node with multiple GPUs or multiple nodes with multiple GPUs using the C++ runtime.

 ## Usage